Doing Research In Philosophy

 Is the LSU library in Baton Rouge worth a visit?

-Their selection of journals and books is somewhat better than Dupre.
+Their selection of journals and books is somewhat better than that of Dupre.
 You can search the LSU Library Catalog online.

 Boy, philosophy books are great.
 Where can I buy some?

-Barnes and Noble, at 5705 Johnston St., is the only bookstore within a hundred miles of Lafayette that carries anything resembling a decent selection of philosophy books.
+Barnes and Noble, at 5705 Johnston St., is the only bookstore within a hundred miles of Lafayette that carries a handful of decent of philosophy books.
 However, you can also purchase new and used books via the internet.
 See my Bookhound Page for an extensive list of resources.

 OK, I can find the books and articles, but which ones are the good ones?